rahulgopinath/rahulgopinath.github.io/_posts/2021-02-22-error-correcting-earley-parser.markdown

 <div name='python_canvas'></div>
 </form>

-The column definition is exactly the same as before.
+The column definition is exactly the same as before, but with one crucial difference.
+When we compare uniqueness of states in `add()`, we give priority to states with less penalty.
+That is, if the state being added has a lower penalty than an existing state, it is replaced.

 <!--
 ############